Marlins vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Arraez and the Miami Marlins will look to get to Bryce Elder when he starts for the Atlanta Braves on Tuesday at 6:40 PM ET.
+Luis Arraez and the Miami Marlins hit the field against Ronald Acuna Jr. and the Atlanta Braves on Wednesday at 6:40 PM ET at LoanDepot park.

-The Braves are +110 moneyline underdogs in this matchup with the Marlins (-130).
-The total is 7.5 runs for the matchup.
+The Braves are favored in this one, at -140, while the underdog Marlins have +115 odds to win.
+The over/under is 8 runs for the game (with -115 odds to go over and -105 odds to go under).

 Marlins vs. Braves Odds & Info